 “One of my biggest concerns at the beginning of all this was it seemed like we had a trucking shortage, but I think they’ve been doing a good job, no real major delays in materials,” said Duncan.

-Navigating the Payroll Protection Plan Application
+Navigating the Payroll Protection Program Application

 One way contractors are dealing with the loss of sales is applying for the Paycheck Protection Program (PPP).
 However, in an April 9 survey conducted by the NRCA, 38% of respondents said they have experienced problems with applying for assistance with the program.